 Increases in the availability and capability of technology have the potential to positively influence and assist developers and users of assessments.
-Unlike the paper-and-pencil modalities of conventional large-scale assessments, technology can provide realistic work environments, track student strategies and progress as they problem solve, and yield rich evidence about a student's reasoning processes.
+Unlike the paper-and-pencil modalities of conventional large-scale assessments, technology can provide realistic work environments, track students' strategies and progress as they solve problems, and yield rich evidence about students' reasoning processes.
 In essence, technology permits the grounding of assessment in cognitive conceptions of knowing and facilitates the acquisition of evidence of student understanding more efficiently and effectively than do traditional assessments.
 In other words, technology provides an infrastructure that enables the delivery and scoring of complex assessments.

-In recent years, technology has figured prominently in efforts to design intelligent tutoring systems (e.g., Koedinger & Anderson, 1993); to promote student acquisition of coherent mental models of important subject-matter concepts (e.g., Hunt & Minstrell, 1994); to provide frequent opportunities for formative assessment with rich feedback to students and teachers (Barron et al., 1995; 1998; CTGV, 1994, 1997); and to emphasize and promote self-assessment and group problem solving (e.g., White & Frederiksen, 1998; 2000).
-This work is based on cognitive conceptions of what it means to know and learn, and is often combined with sophisticated statistical or psychometric technique to model the complex performances observed in these situations.
-Two examples of technology-based assessments--the first developed from a cognitive perspective and the second from a situative perspective--illustrate some of the key ideas.
+In recent years, technology has figured prominently in efforts to design intelligent tutoring systems (e.g., Koedinger & Anderson, 1993), to promote student acquisition of coherent mental models of important subject matter concepts (e.g., Hunt & Minstrell, 1994), to provide frequent opportunities for formative assessment with rich feedback to students and teachers (Barron et al., 1995; 1998; Cognition and Technology Group at Vanderbilt, 1994, 1997), and to emphasize and promote self-assessment and group problem solving (e.g., White & Frederiksen, 1998; 2000).
+This work is based on cognitive conceptions of what it means to know and learn, and is often combined with sophisticated statistical or psychometric techniques to model the complex performances observed in these situations.
+Two examples of technology-based assessments-the first developed from a cognitive perspective and the second from a situative perspective-illustrate some of the key ideas.

-Drawing on a cognitive perspective, Ron Stevens and his colleagues have developed Interactive Multimedia Exercises (IMMEX), an on-line problem-solving environment predicated on a model of scientific inquiry (e.g., Stevens, Lopo, & Wang, 1996).
-Each case begins with a descriptive scenario for which students are expected to frame the problem, judge what information is relevant for solving the problem, plan a strategy for searching available information, gather "data", and then draw relevant conclusions.
+Drawing on a cognitive perspective, Ron Stevens and his colleagues have developed Interactive Multimedia Exercises (IMMEX) (University of California, Los Angeles, n.d.), an online problem-solving environment predicated on a model of scientific inquiry (e.g., Stevens, Lopo, & Wang, 1996).
+Each case begins with a descriptive scenario for which students are expected to frame the problem, judge what information is relevant for solving the problem, plan a strategy for searching available information, gather "data," and then draw relevant conclusions.
 For example, students in environmental science may be asked to determine why dead fish are washing up on the shores of a river.
 In biology, students may take on the role of forensic scientists in an effort to identify the parents of a girl who suspects she was the victim of a mix-up in the maternity ward.
-The problem-solving environment is structured in such a way as to allow students to select from a number of choices (via pull down menus) what tests to do and the sequence in which to conduct the tests.
+The problem-solving environment is structured to allow students to select from a number of choices (via pulldown menus) what tests to do and the sequence in which to conduct the tests.
 The software records a student's every step as she/he attempts to solve each case.
-Patterns in student problem solving performance are identified and similar performances are clustered using the statistical machinery of artificial neural networks (e.g., Vendlinski & Stevens, 2002).
+Patterns in student problem-solving performance are identified, and similar performances are clustered by using the statistical machinery of artificial neural networks (e.g., Vendlinski & Stevens, 2002).
 From this information, graphs are constructed to display performance change (in terms of strategy use) over time for an individual student and for groups of students.
-Consistent with the expert novice literature, Stevens and his colleagues have found that simply noting which tests students choose provides only weak evidence about their thinking.
-Rather, it is sequences, and more specifically, ordered pairs of tests that are indicative of level of understanding.
-That is, knowledgeable students choose subsequent tests based on the results of the current test in contrast to a trial-and-error or "do every test" approach characteristic of less knowledgeable students.
+Consistent with the literature examining differences between experts and novices, Stevens and his colleagues have found that simply noting which tests students choose provides only weak evidence about their thinking.
+Rather, it is sequences and, more specifically, ordered pairs of tests that are indicative of level of understanding.
+That is, knowledgeable students base their choice of subsequent tests on the results of the current test, in contrast to a trial-and-error or "do every test" approach characteristic of less knowledgeable students.